Skip to main content

 • Venture into Iceland’s rugged and remote highlands

-• Visit ice caves and lava tunnels to see Iceland’s fascinating geology
+• Visit ice caves and lava tunnels to see Iceland’s geology

 • Stroll along cliff-tops or black-sand beaches on the Snæfellsnes peninsula